tadipavankumarreddy/AndroidUsingKotlin-Batch26/Android Notes.md

 - Implicit Intents
   - An Implicit intent does not name a specific component.
 Instead, it declares a general action to perform, and the android system find the best app to handle the action.
   - Eg: Opening a webpage in a browser

+### What is a context in Android ?
+Context is a handle to the system.
+It gives your app access to everything android provides - like resources, launching activities, accessing databases, systems and services,etc.,

+**Types Of Context**
+1. Activity Context (This is inside an Activity)
+   - Tied to the Activity's lifecycle
+   - Use when dealing with UI or starting other activities.
+2. ApplicationContext (getApplicationContext())
+   -  Tied to the app's lifecycle.
+   -  Use when you don't need the UI or Activity (e.g., from a background service)